pbierkortte/sql-server-to-snowflakedw-python/README.md

 # SQL Server to Snowflake DWH Data Migration via Python

-Migrate data from SQL Server into Snowflake warehouse.
+Migrate data from SQL Server into Snowflake.

 ## Assumptions:
 * You have some knowledge of